dowjones/intentionjs/README.md

 ## Usage

-By default context.js provides a number of threshold groups via intention.js: browser widths, touch, highres, and a base group
+By default Context.js provides a number of threshold groups via intention.js: browser widths, orientation, touch, highres, and a base group

-the default thresholds in each group are respectively: mobile (320 and below), tablet (321 to 768) and standard (769 to Infinity) touch (are touch gestures available) highres (devicePixelRatio > 1) base (default, always on)
+the default thresholds in each group are respectively: mobile (510 and below), tablet (510 to 840) and standard (840 to Infinity) portrait or landscape touch (are touch gestures available) highres (devicePixelRatio > 1) base (default, always on)